 Principles

-The Bank shall have a comprehensive set of Labour Relations guidelines, including the Code of Conduct provided by the Ministry of Labour.
+The Bank shall have a comprehensive set of Labour Relations guidelines, including the National Code of Conduct provided by the Ministry of Labour.
 These guidelines are designed to deal with all aspects of labour relations, guide management on the use of appropriate procedures, and ensure the consistent application of Labour Relations Policies and Procedures throughout the Bank.

 All staff member’s grievances shall be handled in accordance with the provisions of the Code of Conduct.

-Disciplinary hearings shall be conducted as provided for in the Code of conduct.
+Disciplinary hearings shall be conducted as provided for in the National Code of conduct.

 Rights and Obligations